mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Considerations for mapping QUIC feedback into *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}}) are:

-* *Fraction lost*: When RTP packets are carried in QUIC datagrams, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
+* *Fraction lost*: When RTP packets are carried in DATAGRAMs, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
 The calculation includes all packets up to the acknowledged RTP packet with the highest RTP sequence number.
 * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be inferred from QUIC's acknowledgments, including all packets up